 Service Animals and Emotional Support Animals

-As defined by the ADA, a service animal is a dog that has been trained to perform an active task that mitigates or partially mitigates the impact of the handler’s disability.
-If a Service Animal’s role is not apparent to an observer, you might be asked two questions: “Is that a service animal for a disability?” and “What service/tasks does it perform for you?”
+Service Animals As defined by the ADA, a service animal is a dog that has been trained to perform an active task that mitigates or partially mitigates the impact of the handler’s disability.
+If a service animal’s role is not apparent to an observer, you might be asked two questions: “Is that a service animal for a disability?” and “What service/tasks does it perform for you?”
 Service animals generally do not require any contact with Disability Services.

 Emotional Support Animals

-Under the United States Department of Housing and Urban Development’s Rules, Emotional Support Animals (ESAs) include dogs and other animals, that provide passive support that mitigates, in full or part, an impact of a person’s disability, allowing them to benefit from Seattle University’s Housing and Residence Life programs and services.
-An ESA can be requested and approved by Disability Services (DS) for SU Housing and Residence Life (HRL).
+Under the United States Department of Housing and Urban Development’s Rules, emotional support animals include dogs and other animals, that provide passive support that mitigates, in full or part, an impact of a person’s disability, allowing them to benefit from Seattle University’s Housing and Residence Life programs and services.
+An emotional support animal can be requested and approved by Disability Services (DS) for Seattle University Housing and Residence Life.

-A student requesting an emotional support animal should complete the following steps prior to moving into the residence hall**
+If you are requesting an emotional support animal, you should complete the following steps prior to moving into the residence hall.
+If you’re living in the Douglas Apartments and Vi Hilbert Hall, please talk to your property manager.

-1. Download the Emotional Support Animal - Request for Information form found on the Disability Service site under "Documents to Download".
-This form is to be completed by a health or mental health care provider and submitted to DS.
+1. Download the Service Animal and ESA Guidelines form found on Disability Services > Housing Accommodations.
+This form is to be completed by a health or mental health care provider and submitted to Disability Services.

-2. Make an appointment with DS to discuss the accommodation.
+2. Make an appointment with Disability Services to discuss the accommodation.

-3. Student will receive notification from DS if request for an “ESA in residence” is approved or denied.
-DS may also request additional information if the initial ESA Request for Information form doesn’t provided the necessary information.
+3. You will receive notification from Disability Services if request for an “emotional support animal in residence” is approved or denied.
+Disability Services may also request additional information if the initial Emotional Support Animal Request for Information form doesn’t provide the necessary information.

-4. If request for an “ESA in residence” is approved, vaccination records and/or an attestation from a veterinarian that the animal is in good health and verification of pet license per King County/Seattle requirements needs to be submitted to DS.
+4. If request for an “emotional support animal in residence” is approved, vaccination records and/or an attestation from a veterinarian that the animal is in good health and verification of pet license per King County/Seattle requirements needs to be submitted to Disability Services.

 Expectations after your assignment has been made and before move-in:

-1. Student submits to DS a vet report of good health/vaccination and proof that the animal is licensed with the City of Seattle.
+1. You will need to submit to Disability Services a vet report of good health/vaccination and proof that the animal is licensed with the City of Seattle.

-2. Final approval given for animal to come into residence by SU HRL after animal care expectation meeting and vet report/licensing has been shared to DS.
+2. Final approval given for animal to come into residence by Seattle University HRL after animal care expectation meeting and vet report/licensing has been shared to Disability Services.

 3. All steps must be completed prior to animal arrival.
-Students who bring an animal on campus prior to obtaining permission may be asked to remove the animal from campus.
+If you bring an animal on campus prior to obtaining permission, you may be asked to remove the animal from campus.

 Animal Care and Conduct